bjartek/overflow/README.md

 # Overflow

+This is the v1 branch of overflow to be used with v0.x versions of cadence.
+Go go main branch for latest version

 A DSL written in golang to be used in tests or to run a `story` of interactions against either an local emulator, testnet, mainnet or an in memory instance of the flow-emulator.

 Use case scenarios include: